 The focussing arrangement is quite different on this model.
 The focus dial on the top right of the camera moves the entire film board closer to, or further away from the lenses, unlike its predecssors which rotated the front lens elements.

-Unfortunately, the front plates on some Iloca Stereo Rapids (and their Realist 45 counterparts) suffer quite badly from pitting of the metal.
+Unfortunately, the metal front plates on some Iloca Stereo Rapids (and their Realist 45 counterparts) suffer quite badly from pitting.
 This won't affect the camera's operation, but it does detract a bit from the appearance.

 ... with a comprehensive specification